 Asset protection planning is proactive legal action that protects your assets from future creditors, divorce, lawsuits or judgments.
 This involves a series legal and lawful techniques that can deter a lawsuit.
-It can also provide you with settlement negotiation power and help prevent the seizure of your assets in the event of a judgment.
+It can also provide you with settlement negotiation power.
+Most importantly, it can help prevent the seizure of your assets in the event of a judgment.

-At the core of any asset protection plan is the professional and legal examination of one’s financial situation, assets, risks as well as personal or family goals.
+At the core of any asset protection plan is a professional and legal examination.
+An expert can assess one’s financial situation, assets, risks as well as personal or family goals.

-There is a variety of legal techniques available that can be implemented that provide a range of protective features, from simple financial privacy all the way to judgment-proof asset protection – the planning should be tailored to the assets, risk and comfort level of the individual or family seeking protection.
+There is a variety of legal techniques you can implement that provide a range of protective features.
+This can be from simple financial privacy all the way to judgment-proof asset protection.
+The planning is tailored to the assets, risk and comfort level of the individual or family seeking protection.
 There are resources to help you such as this article on the 5 Steps to protect assets from lawsuits.

-For the most benefit, planning should take place before the need arises, however there are options that can create a much more favorable position after a legal cause of action.
-Asset protection should be considered a grand form of financial insurance and be implemented well in advance of the need for it in order to avoid a fraudulent conveyance ruling.
+For the most benefit, planning should take place before the need arises.
+However, there are options that provide asset protection after a lawsuit is filed.
+Asset protection is a grand form of financial insurance.
+It should be implemented well in advance of the need for it in order to avoid a fraudulent conveyance ruling.
 (Keep in mind this is merely a civil matter, not a criminal one.)
 Plans are much more effective for debtors who have the foresight to set them up in before a lawsuit strikes.
 So get information to understand your needs, but once you do, take action.

-If you think (or know) you are going to be sued, do not wait any longer, look into your options immediately.
+If you think (or know) that someone is going to sue you, do not wait any longer.
+Look into your options immediately.
 The sooner you act the more favorable the outcome will be.

 Asset protection planning is creating a complete financial plan taking one’s entire situation into perspective.
 The legal and financial vehicles used range from insurance policies, state homestead protection laws, business vehicles and estate planning instruments.
-In more involved cases this often includes multiple legal jurisdictions, including foreign countries where the laws are more favorable to the defendant or debtor.
+In more involved cases this often includes multiple legal jurisdictions.
+This includes foreign countries where the laws are more favorable to the defendant or debtor.

-These concepts are designed to deter a legal opponent from pursuing you and make it complicated, if not impossible, for your assets to be taken in a lawsuit if a judgment results.
-With proper planning an individual can protect his or her lifetime of accumulated wealth, savings, real property, investments, even future income can be protected.
+These concepts are designed to deter a legal opponent from pursuing you.
+They should make it complicated, if not impossible, for someone to take your assets in a lawsuit if a judgment results.
+With proper planning an individual can protect his or her lifetime of accumulated wealth, savings, real property, investments, even future income.

-When a proper plan has been established any legal opponent or creditor will have to recognize that there is no easy target – little or no assets are within reach of a judgment.
-This puts the debtor in a powerful position and this itself can deter a lawsuit, or in the event of a lawsuit or litigation provide substantial negotiation leverage.
+When you establish a proper plan, a legal opponent or creditor will have to recognize that you are no easy target.
+Little to no assets are within reach of a judgment.
+This puts the debtor in a powerful position.
+This can deter a lawsuit, or in the event of a lawsuit or litigation, provide substantial negotiation leverage.

 One of the first benefits of implementing simple legal vehicles to protect assets is privacy of ownership.
-Real property and other forms of wealth can be owned privately therefore reducing your “visible” net worth which can reduce the risk of frivolous lawsuits or a predatory legal situation.
+You can own real property and other forms of wealth privately, therefore reducing your “visible” net worth.
+This can reduce the risk of frivolous lawsuits or a predatory legal situation.

-When a contingent fee lawyer reviews a case, s/he will perform a public records search looking for assets available that can be liquidated to satisfy a judgment.
-In the event that there are no assets tied to an individual’s name, the chances of a lawyer taking the case on is reduced drastically – lawsuit deterrence.
+When a contingent fee lawyer reviews a case, he will perform a public records search looking for assets available that he can liquidate to satisfy a judgment.
+No assets tied to an individual’s name drastically reduces the chances of a lawyer taking the case – lawsuit deterrence.

 All of an individual’s or a family’s assets, investments, savings, property, business income and real estate can be owned privately through a variety of legal vehicles and business entities.

-Lawsuits and litigation are expensive and can become a financial vampire.
-When your assets are protected through a well thought out plan there’s less to lose.
+Lawsuits and litigation are expensive.
+They are financial vampires.
+When you protect your assets through a well-thought-out plan there is less to lose.
 This is the equivalent of taking your chips off the table when your stakes are high.

-The only winners in a lawsuit are the lawyers.
-Even if you are involved in a lawsuit and win, you are still out your own legal expenses.
+The only real winners in a lawsuit are the lawyers.
+Even if you win a lawsuit, you are still out your own legal expenses.
 They can even be substantially higher than the lawsuit, itself.
 Preventing a lawsuit is more important that winning a lawsuit.
-Asset protection planning is a key measure that can prevent you from being involved in a drawn out legal battle.
+Asset protection planning is a key measure that can prevent you from being involved in a long, drawn-out legal battle.

-The final straw in any case of asset protection is the prevention of the seizure of your assets by a court through a lawsuit resulting in a judgment.
-This level of planning is more involved and may involve powerful international legal tools, such as an offshore trust.
-This is because such action can separate your assets from the reach of the local courts, thus placing your assets out of reach of a creditor.
+The final straw in any plan to protect assets is this.
+Did it prevent of the seizure of your assets?
+Achieving this may require powerful international legal tools, such as an offshore trust.
+This is because such action can separate your assets from the reach of the local courts.
+Thus, it places your assets out of reach of a creditor.

 Types of Planning

-Asset protection planning can be very broad in scope and it starts small, such as carrying auto insurance.
-Or it can include multiple legal vehicles and business entities using local and foreign jurisdictions depending on the protection needs, risk and comfort level of the individual.
+Asset protection planning can be very broad in scope.
+It starts small, such as carrying auto insurance.
+It can also include multiple legal tools and business entities using local and foreign jurisdictions.
+The choices depend on the protection needs, risk and comfort level of the individual.

 The primary vehicles for estate and asset protection planning are trusts, limited liability companies, family limited partnerships as well as corporations and LLCs, both foreign and domestic.